 With our power HIL (PHIL) test systems, we offer ready-to-use solutions for testing inverters, including the controller and power electronics, at full power.
 Using real voltages and currents, our systems enable you to complete exceptionally rigorous tests of the power electronics.

 Our test systems behave like a digital twin of the real system – with one decisive advantage: They can be configured with just a few clicks, which significantly reduces setup times.
 For this purpose, dSPACE offers various open Simulink®/Xilinx® models for processor-based and FPGA-based simulation.
 The XSG Electric Components Library from dSPACE includes motor and encoder models for FPGA-based simulation.
 A battery model is included in the dSPACE Automotive Simulation Models (ASM) tool suite.
 Using the dSPACE Electrical Power Systems Simulation (EPSS) Package, you can also integrate complex grid models.
-Finally, combining these models even allows for the simulation of complete electric powertrains.
+Finally, combining these models even allows for the simulation of complete electric powertrains or complex grid applications.